-The District Safety Coordinator and each school's Safety Team are responsible for developing, implementing, and maintaining a SEOCRP with the following objectives as explained in FEMA's Guide to Developing High-Quality School Emergency Operations Plans (2013), at rems.ed.gov/docs/REMS\K-12\Guide\508.pdf:
+The District Safety Coordinator and each school's Safety Team are responsible for developing, implementing, and maintaining a SEOCRP with the following objectives as explained in FEMA's Guide for Developing High-Quality School Emergency Operations Plans (2013), at www.rems.ed.gov/docs/REMS\K-12\Guide\508.pdf:

 - Prevention, meaning the capabilities needed to avoid, deter, or stop an incident.
-Prevention requires the use of: (a) research-based principles of safety and security, (b) an ongoing analysis of data (e.g., incident and inspection reports, complaints, suggestions), and (c) an ongoing program for identifying and evaluating unreasonable risks. - Protection, meaning the capabilities needed to secure schools against violence and manmade or natural disasters.
+Prevention requires the use of: (a) research-based principles of safety and security, (b) an ongoing analysis of data (e.g., incident and inspection reports, complaints, suggestions), and (c) an ongoing program for identifying and evaluating unreasonable risks.
+Prevention, meaning the capabilities needed to avoid, deter, or stop an incident. - Protection, meaning the capabilities needed to secure schools against violence and manmade or natural disasters.
 Protection focuses on ongoing actions that protect students, teachers, staff, visitors, networks, and property from a threat or hazard. - Mitigation, meaning the capabilities needed to reduce the likelihood or impact of an incident or emergency.
-Mitigation requires, among other things, high-quality training and instruction programs to execute and improve the SEOCRP. - Response, meaning the capabilities needed to stabilize an incident, save lives, establish a safe and secure environment, and facilitate the transition to recovery.
+Mitigation requires, among other things, high-quality training, and instruction programs to execute and improve the SEOCRP. - Response, meaning the capabilities needed to stabilize an incident, save lives, establish a safe and secure environment, and facilitate the transition to recovery.
 Effective response requires, among other things, a clear, rapid, factual, and coordinated system of internal and external communication. - Recovery, meaning the capabilities needed to restore the learning environment.